Lu Kang (Eastern Wu): During Sun Quan's reign

 Lu Kang was the second son of Lu Xun and a maternal grandson of Sun Ce, the elder brother and predecessor of Wu's founding emperor, Sun Quan.
-Lu Xun died in 245 when Lu Kang was only around 19 years old.
+Lu Xun died in 245 when Lu Kang was around 19 years old.
 After his father's death, Lu Kang was commissioned as Colonel Who Establishes Martial Might (建武校尉) and put in charge of 5,000 troops who had been under his father's command.
-After escorting his father's coffin from Wuchang (武昌; present-day Ezhou, Hubei) back to his ancestral home in Wu Commandery (around present-day Suzhou, Jiangsu) for burial, he travelled to the Wu capital Jianye (present-day Nanjing, Jiangsu) to pay his respects to Sun Quan.
-In Jianye, Sun Quan showed Lu Kang a list of 20 offences allegedly committed by Lu Xun and questioned Lu Kang about them.
+After escorting his father's coffin from Wuchang (武昌; present-day Ezhou, Hubei) back to his ancestral home in Wu Commandery (around present-day Suzhou, Jiangsu) for burial, he traveled to the Wu capital Jianye (present-day Nanjing, Jiangsu) to pay his respects to Sun Quan.
+In Jianye, Sun Quan showed Lu Kang a list of 20 offenses Lu Xun allegedly committed and questioned Lu Kang about them.
 He did not allow Lu Kang to meet anyone and interrogated him together with a panel of officials.
 Lu Kang cooperated and responded truthfully.
-Sun Quan's anger towards Lu Xun gradually subsided.
+Sun Quan's anger toward Lu Xun gradually subsided.

-In 246, Lu Kang was promoted from Colonel to General of the Household (中郎將) and ordered to switch posts with Zhuge Ke – he would leave Wuchang and move to Chaisang (柴桑; around present-day Jiujiang, Jiangxi) while Zhuge Ke would do vice versa.
+In 246, Lu Kang was promoted from Colonel to General of the Household (中郎將) and ordered to switch posts with Zhuge Ke: he would leave Wuchang and move to Chaisang (柴桑; around present-day Jiujiang, Jiangxi) while Zhuge Ke would do vice versa.
 Before Lu Kang left, he had the city walls repaired and his residence renovated while leaving his fruit orchards intact.
 When Zhuge Ke arrived in Chaisang, he was surprised to see that Lu Kang had left behind a well-maintained residence for him.
 He also felt ashamed because his garrison at Chaisang was in poor condition when he departed.

-In 251, Lu Kang fell sick so he went to Jianye to seek medical treatment.
+In 251, Lu Kang fell ill and went to Jianye for medical treatment.
 When his condition improved and he was preparing to leave, Sun Quan came to bid him farewell.
-With tears in his eyes, Sun Quan told Lu Kang: "Previously, I believed slanderous rumours and failed to understand your father's well-meaning advice.
+With tears in his eyes, Sun Quan told Lu Kang: "Previously, I believed slanderous rumors and failed to understand your father's well-meaning advice.
 I have let you down.
-I have burnt all the documents containing the allegations against your father so that nobody can ever see them."
+I have burned all the documents containing the allegations against your father so that nobody can ever see them."